 In the collaborative law process, the two parties and their respective lawyers sign a participation agreement.
 This is a pledge, a contract, that they will do everything they can to develop a separation agreement without going to court.
-This approach requires full disclosure and principle-based negotiations with mutual respect that leads to effective and joint problem solving.
-This agreement will then be used as the basis for a dissolution of the marriage .
+This approach requires full disclosure and principle-based negotiations with mutual respect that leads to effective and joint problem-solving.
+This agreement will then be used as the basis for the dissolution of the marriage.

 Should you decide to leave the collaborative process and head for the courtroom, you must find a new attorney.
 Our lawyers who participate in a collaborative divorce process cannot represent the same clients in a traditionally litigated divorce.
 Although mediated solutions can be part of the collaborative law process, litigation cannot.

 In collaborative law, the focus is placed on resolving differences, not on presenting ultimatums or making threats.
 Both attorneys are fully engaged in helping their clients work through their options and build consensus.
 We are not distracted by developing what we could later use against the other party in court.